Policies

 Whenever a staff member observes or receives a report of a patron committing an illegal act; e.g., selling drugs, indecent exposure, theft, etc., the staff member should immediately report the incident to the Library Director, or in their absence, the person in charge of the library at that time.
 The supervisor will then report it to the police.

-B7.
-Service Animals
+B10.
+Service Animals Policy

 The libraries do not allow animals on their premises, with the exception of service dogs individually trained to do work or perform tasks for persons with disabilities as defined by the American with Disabilities Act (ADA).